Article

 These three numbers cause more I-9 errors than almost anything else.
 Here is how they differ:

-Number What It Is Example Where on I-9
+Number What It Is Example Where on Form I-9

 Document Number Identifies the physical card.
-Changes every time a new card is issued.
-SRC1234567890 Section 2 (employer fills in)
+Changes each time a new card is issued.
+13-character alphanumeric code.
+SRC1234567890 Section 2 — employer fills in

-The key rule: The A-Number identifies a person.
+The core rule: The A-Number identifies a person.
 The Document Number identifies a card.
-They are different numbers, they go in different sections, and they are filled in by different people (employee vs. employer).
+They are different numbers, they go in different sections of the form, and they are filled in by different people — the employee in Section 1, the employer in Section 2.
+Mixing them up is an auditable error.

 Where the A-Number Goes on Form I-9